BetaNYC

 Duncan Ballantine (He/Him/His)

-Public Programs Consultant
+Director – Public Programs

 An active urban cyclist, Duncan is involved in street safety advocacy in Ridgewood and greater New York City, utilizing open data from DOT and other city agencies to understand crash hot spots and gaps in the city’s bike network.
 He is a community bike ride leader and volunteer course marshal with Bike New York.